 The Neal Beef Plant, located in Amarillo, produces beef products for the TDCJ.
-Currently, the plant produces ground beef, beef salami, beef bologna and beef franks.
+Currently, the plant produces ground beef, beef salami, beef bologna, beef links, beef rolls, and beef franks.

 Offender labor is provided by the Neal Unit for 2 production shifts and 1 sanitation shift.
 The plant utilizes approximately 180 offenders daily in production, maintenance, shipping, packing and sanitation.

-The beef plant also employee approximately 20 state employees.
+The beef plant also employs approximately 21 state employees.
 These employees supervise the activities of the offenders in all areas.

 The plant annually produces and ships approximately 14 million pounds of beef products.
-The average cost to produce these products is $0.87/pound.
+The average cost to produce these products is $1.35/pound.